-A Public Notary is a qualified lawyer appointed by the Court of Faculties of the Archbishop of Canterbury to hold a unique public office.
-They have the internationally recognised power and authority to prepare, authenticate and certify documents for use abroad.
-They are also authorised to practice law generally with the exception of conducting court proceedings.
-A notary is bound by stringent practice rules which are similar to the rules which govern Solicitors.
+A Notary Public is a qualified lawyer appointed by the Court of Faculties of the Archbishop of Canterbury to hold a unique public office.
+They are often lawyers who have the internationally recognised power and authority to consider, authenticate and certify documents for use abroad.
+They are also authorised to practise law generally with the exception of conducting court proceedings.
+A notary is bound by stringent practice rules and regulated by the Faculty Office of the Archbishop of Canterbury.

-- A Notary prepares Notarial Acts, which are mainly documents prepared in the UK for use internationally
+- A Notary prepares Notarial Acts, which are mainly documents for international use.

-- Drafting, reviewing and explaining legal documents for use internationally
+- Drafting, reviewing and explaining legal documents for international use.

 Contact us to find out more or to arrange a consultation with an experienced Notary Public in the West Midlands.